lchangeon/hone/README.md

 ## About this repository

-<p>The sources available in this repository constitute a website template.
+<p>The source code available in this repository is a website template.
-A few pages of content and full member management mechanic will allow you to appreciate the flexibility and power of the framework.
-It will be easy for you to adapt this template or capitalize on it to implement your project.</p>
+A few pages of content and full member management system will allow you to appreciate the flexibility and power of the framework.
+It will be easy for you to adapt this template or capitalize on it in order to implement your project.</p>

 <p>Here are some screenshots taken from the template website :</p>